Swarthmore College: Greek life

-Student safety

-Based on federal campus safety data for 2014, Swarthmore College was the third highest in the nation in "total reports of rape per 1,000 students" on its main campus, with 11 reports of rape per 1,000 students.
-In 2018 there were six reports of rape, or 3.85 reports per 1,000 students.

 Media

-Swarthmore has two main student news publications, The Swarthmore Phoenix, a weekly newspaper, and Voices, a daily publication, along with several magazines and a radio station, WSRN 91.5 FM.

 The Swarthmore Phoenix

 The Swarthmore Phoenix has been the independent campus newspaper of Swarthmore College since 1881 or 1882.
 The phoenix has deep roots in Swarthmore lore.
 When the college's iconic Parrish Hall was gutted by fire in 1881, it was immediately rebuilt, rising, some noted, from the ashes like the bird found in Egyptian and Greek mythology.
 Thereafter, The Phoenix became the name of the campus newspaper.

 With an early staff that often numbered fewer than ten people, The Phoenix was first published monthly, then moved to a bi-weekly schedule in 1894.
-It is now published weekly with a paid staff of more than forty editors, reporters and columnists.
+It is now published weekly.
 The Phoenix first appeared online in September 1995.
-Two thousand copies are distributed across the college campus and to the Borough of Swarthmore.
 The newspaper is printed by Hocking News in Lancaster County.

 Voices (and The Daily Gazette)

 Voices was founded in 2017 as "an online news publication solely dedicated to centering marginalized voices and creating space for them to tell their own stories", in response to controversial articles about African-American protests in the already-existing online publication The Daily Gazette.
 In May 2018, The Daily Gazette, which had been published since 1996, merged with The Phoenix.